Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Jammit compiles all the CSS & JS into fewer minimized files.
 The advantage is that the page can be served with less requests.
-Diaspora integration with Jammit is completly optional.
+Diaspora integration with Jammit is needed for the default production setup, but can be changed to work around it.
 If you want to use jammit you must install java.
 Otherwise just ignore the warning issued by ./script/server.